Señorita Colombia 2021: Pageant

-Final
+Format

-The results of the preliminary competition, which consisted of the swimsuit competition, the evening gown competition, and the closed-door interview, will determine the 10 semi-finalists who will advance to the first cut.
+The results of the preliminary competition, which consisted of the swimsuit competition, the evening gown competition, and the closed-door interview, determined the ten semi-finalists who will advance to the first cut.
 Internet voting is still being implemented and fans can vote for their favorite delegate to advance to the finals.
-The top 10 will compete in the swimsuit and evening gown competitions and then narrow down to the top 5.
-The first 5 will compete. in the preliminary round of questions and answers.
-The last catwalk will be recovered, after which Señorita Colombia 2021 and its four finalists will be announced.
+The ten semi-finalists will compete in the swimsuit and evening gown competitions and then narrow down to five.
+The five finalists competed in the question and answer round, as well as the final walk, before the winner Miss Colombia 2022 and her runners-up were announced.